Dedac/RestDataMappingPicklist/overview.md

 'Custom.' are custom field names in Azure DevOps, use the fields names that you want data from the rest service mapped to.

-Add https://dedac.gallerycdn.vsassets.io to the CORS allowed domains to use the extension
+You may have to Add https://dedac.gallerycdn.vsassets.io to the CORS allowed domains on the rest service that you are calling to use the extension.
+This isn't necessary for calling back into the Azure DevOps API